import numpy as np

 Plot the photometry and SED (from both LePHARE and CIGALE) of a galaxy

-available as a compressed tar file on the Download page.
+The LePHARE SEDs are stored in a directory LePHARE_SEDs_v1/ available as a compressed tar file on the Download page.

-available as a compressed tar file on the Download page.
-They are separated into P1
+The CIGALE SEDs are stored in a directory CIGALE_SEDs_v1/ available as a compressed tar file on the Download page.
+They are separated into P1, containing galaxies at \(z<5\) and P2, containing galaxies at \(z>5\).

 # First, define necessary functions